ScanGov/docs/_pages/url.md

 keywords: url, https, canonicalization
 ---

-## About
+## Guidance

-Uniform Resource Locator (URL) is the technical term for a website address (ex: `https://example.gov`).

-Properly configured government URLs include:
+All government websites must have roperly configured URLs:

 * `https` protocol
 * `www` and non-`www` canonicalization
 * `.gov` / `.edu` / `.mil` extension

+## About

+Uniform Resource Locator (URL) is the technical term for a website address.

 ## Examples